Volatar/Group7-repo-projects/BDD Lab Documentation/IntroductionToBDD.md

 Feature: User Login
   Scenario: Valid user login

     Given a user navigates to the login page
     When they enter valid credentials
     Then they should be logged in successfully

   Scenario: Invalid user login

     Given a user navigates to the login page
     When they enter invalid credentials
     Then they should see an error message

+### Key elements in a feature file:

+Feature: The name of the feature or functionality being described.

+Scenario: A specific test scenario or use case related to the feature.

+Given: Describes the initial state or context before the scenario.

+When: Represents the action or event that triggers the scenario.

+Then: Defines the expected outcome or result of the scenario.

+Feature files provide a structured, human-readable way to document and communicate software behavior.
+They also serve as the basis for creating step definitions, which are implemented in Python code.

 ### Step Definitions Files
 Step definition files are Python scripts that contain the actual code to implement the steps described in the feature files.
 Each step in a feature file corresponds to a step definition in Python code.